-- Pursue internships while studying at Messiah’s Philadelphia campus at Temple University, or stay locally and intern at the Religion and Society Center in Harrisburg, which seeks to foster ecumenical conversations and understanding.
+- Pursue internships such as one at the Religion and Society Center in Harrisburg, which seeks to foster ecumenical conversations and understanding.
 Other internship opportunities include grant/technical report writing, working in a legal office, or working in a senator's or representative's office in Harrisburg.

 - Live and learn at the Reconciliation House, a student residence where students orient learning around issues of racial and cultural reconciliation.

 - Enjoy learning and socializing in the College’s newest academic building, Boyer Hall, including 21st-century “smart” classrooms, and an inviting student lounge for reading and accessing department resources.